-- 7 If $StO_2$ is not a current key parameter, touch the displayed parameter label located inside of any parameter tile to select $StO_2 < Ch >$ as a key parameter from the tile configuration menu, where <Ch> is the sensor channel.
-The channel options are A1 and A2 for ForeSight Elite module A and B1 and B2 for ForeSight Elite module B. - The channel will appear in the upper left corner of the parameter tile.
-Touch the 8 on the parameter tile to access the Sensor Location window. patient figure or pediatric 9 Select the Patient monitoring mode: adult
+- 7 If StO2 is not a current key parameter, touch the displayed parameter label located inside of any parameter tile to select StO2 <Ch> as a key parameter from the tile configuration menu, where <Ch> is the sensor channel.
+The channel options are A1 and A2 for ForeSight Elite module A and B1 and B2 for ForeSight Elite module B. - 8 The channel will appear in the upper left corner of the parameter tile.
+Touch the patient figure on the parameter tile to access the Sensor Location window.